 In the midst of movie theaters’ bankruptcies, there is no mention of what they bring to the public beyond films and occasional meetings with directors.
 Movie theaters are places like no others, dark places where strangers gather together.
 They used to be ‘the’ place to kiss for young lovers without a room.
 Of course, much more happened at all ages.
 From the start, there was an obvious link between movies and sex but it’s the brick-and-mortar theater that brought this alchemy into the public space.
 In its most crude form, starting in the 70s, we find porn theaters in plain sight, whether in Times Square or Clichy.
 Even in regular theaters, in the 60s and 50s, there were sometimes intermissions consisting of on-stage stripteases as Bertrand Tavernier recalls in My Journey Through French Cinema.
 But theaters did not need this to be erotic places whatever the film screened.
 In fact, the most boring the film, the more probable one would be interested in one’s neighbor which could explain the success of superheroes’ tentpoles.
 Nothing like kissing during Thor’s Asgardian exploits, the defeating sound of explosions is an ideal backdrop.

-The late political correctness put an end to anything remotely erotic in films and the closure of theaters due to covid enforces this pushback, taking away one of the three urban public spaces with an “erotic aura”.
+The late political correctness put an end to anything remotely erotic in films and the closure of theaters due to covid enforced this pushback, taking away one of the three urban public spaces with an “erotic aura”.
 The two others are clubs, but these open much later at night shutting out whole segments of the population, and bars whose purpose beyond drinking is defeated by social distancing.
 So, how do strangers gather together now?
 Well, you can go to church or you can demonstrate in the street.
 It seems that the country is doing one or the other lately.
 A lot of frustrations, not enough dark places.

 April 22, 2021.